-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 Already a member?

-It was loud, crowded, joyful and tense.
+It was loud, crowded, joyful, and tense.

-On Friday night, Warsaw centre was taken over by 150,000 angry, but hopeful people in an act of mass civil disobedience prompted by a recent constitutional court ruling that bans all abortions on grounds of "foetal defects".
+On Friday night (31 October), Warsaw city-centre was taken over by 150,000 angry, but hopeful people in an act of mass civil disobedience prompted by a recent constitutional court ruling that banned all abortions on grounds of "foetal defects".

 Protesters walked from three directions, met in the city centre, and marched to the house of Jarosław Kaczyński, the deputy prime minister and the leader of the ruling Law and Justice (PiS) party, despite a ban on public gatherings of more than five people.